Brazil's World Cup debacle hurts but not an election game changer

 That excitement turned to despair on Tuesday and robs Rousseff of a feel-good factor heading into what looks likely to be a hotly contested election, where she is seeking a second term.

-It also forces the country to turn its attention again to the reality of high inflation, an economy now in its fourth year of lackluster growth and widespread discontent about poor public services and heavy World Cup spending that fueled street protests over the past year.
+It also forces the country to turn its attention again to the reality of high inflation, an economy now in its fourth year of lacklustre growth and widespread discontent about poor public services and heavy World Cup spending that fuelled street protests over the past year.

 Some market analysts believe Brazil's defeat was so devastating on the national psyche that it can only work against Rousseff on the campaign trail.